 2nd Generation | 2018 2021 2022 2023 2024 | 2019 2020 | 2016 2017 |

 What’s a “neutral” year, you ask?
-Think of it as the XC90’s middle ground – not a standout, but not a trouble child either.
+Think of it as the XC90’s middle ground – not a standout, but not a problem child either.
 These models won’t knock your socks off, but they won’t leave you stranded on the side of the road, either.

 One more thing: those NHTSA recalls?
 They’re a substantial deal.
 The more recalls and complaints a model accumulates, the lower its reliability rating plummets.